 - Must have traded in the 2019/20 tax year

 - Must be intending to trade in the 2020/21 tax year

 - Must be trading at the time the grant application is made, or would be trading if it weren’t for COVID-19

 - Trading profits from self-employment must be at least 50% of total income

 - Trading profits from self-employment must be less than £50,000 in the 2018/19 tax year OR less than £50,000 on average over the 3 tax years 2016/17 – 2018/19

 - Must have lost trading profits due to COVID-19

 This scheme does not apply to company owners or directors who pay themselves dividends.
-However, it has now been officially confirmed that company directors can be furloughed on the Coronavirus Job Retention Scheme just like other employees.
+However, company directors can be furloughed on the Coronavirus Job Retention Scheme just like other employees.

 Bounce Back Loan Scheme (BBLS)